-Professor Finbarr Murphy is Head of Department, Accounting and Finance, and Senior Lecturer in Quantitative Finance and Emerging Risk at the University of Limerick.
-A computer engineering graduate, Finbarr worked for over 10 years in investment banking before returning to academia and completing his PhD in 2010.
+Professor Finbarr Murphy is Executive Dean Kemmy Business School, a computer engineering graduate, Finbarr worked for over 10 years in investment banking before returning to academia and completing his PhD in 2010.
 Finbarr has authored or co-authored over 70 refereed journal papers, edited books and book chapters.
 His research has been published in leading research journals in his discipline such as Nature Nanotechnology, Small, Transportation Research A-F and the Review of Derivatives Research.
 A former Fulbright Scholar and Erasmus Mundus Exchange Scholar, Finbarr has delivered numerous guest lectures in America, mainland Europe, Israel, Russia, China and Vietnam.
 His research interests include quantitative finance and more recently, emerging technological risk.
 Finbarr is currently engaged in several EU H2020 projects and Irish Science Foundation Ireland (SFI) projects.

 About the Research Cluster